JSP Action Tags

 Explanation of the code:

-Code Line 10: Here we are using output action object to generate a DOCTYPE, and internally it will be generated in this format:
+Code Line 10: Here we are using the output action object to generate a DOCTYPE, and internally it will be generated in this format:

 <!DOCTYPE html “http://www.w3.org/TR/html4/loose.dtd”>